Vanessa Beecroft: VB performances (1993–present)

-The performances were titled sequentially.
-Strict rules were imposed on the models' behavior during the performances; they were instructed not to engage with the audience.
+The Book of Food was titled VB01; from that moment on, all her performances bore her initials "VB" in the title, followed by a sequential number corresponding to the performance.
+Strict rules were imposed on the models' behavior during the performances and they were instructed not to engage with the audience.
 Models were uniformed, nude, or barely clothed and were required to stand for hours, often in tall high heels without movement or eye contact.
-Beecroft always used tall, thin, young models who she referred to as "girls", regardless of their age.
+Beecroft always used tall, thin, young models, whom she referred to as "girls" regardless of their age.
 In later work, Beecroft would use designer accessories or shoes as props for the models.